 At the academy we promote excellent attendance and punctuality.

-Every week we have an attendance and punctuality assembly.
+Every week we have a 'P.A.R.KS' assembly.
 The Class with the highest attendance get stickers and a trophy to keep for the week.
-Also, the class with the fewest lates get a sticker each and a trophy to keep for the week.
+Also, the class with the fewest lates get a trophy to keep for the week.

 Sometimes a class wins both!